Asylum in Ireland

 Do I have the right to work while my application is pending?

-From 29 June 2018, applicants for international protection who have been waiting 9 months for a first instance decision are eligible to work in Ireland.
-Currently, most asylum seekers are waiting for considerably longer than 9 months before they receive their first instance decision.
+As of the 26th January 2021, applicants for international protection who have been waiting 6 months for a first instance decision are eligible to work in Ireland.

 A first instance decision is a decision by the International Protection Office as to whether you should be declared a refugee or person eligible for subsidiary protection.